TES3MP-TeamFOSS/Ashfall/web/BabelFish/README.md

 ## Recommendation

-You should be good to go now but if you want to daemonize the api it's highly recommended to install pm2.
-This needs to be installed globablly so either:
+You should be good to go now, but if you want to daemonize the API it's highly recommended to install pm2.
+This needs to be installed globally, so either:
 ```
 sudo npm install -g pm2
 ```